 Co-op and Regular Systems of Study

-Choose the regular system of study, which follows the traditional September to April school year, or co‑op, which alternates 4‑month study and paid work terms.
+At Waterloo, we offer programs through the regular system of study, which follows the traditional September to April school year, and the co‑op system of study, which alternates 4‑month school terms with 4-month paid work terms.

 Scholarships and Financial Aid

 If you are beginning college or university for the first time, have an admission average of 85% or higher (including marks for required courses for the program you have been admitted to) and are admitted to full‑time, first‑year studies at Waterloo, you will receive 1 of the following scholarships:

 - President’s Scholarship of Distinction: Admission average of 95% or higher.